leo90614/Mini-Ai-Pipeline/README.md

 ### Why is this useful?
 People write countless reviews, comments, and reactions every day on platforms like online stores, apps, social media, and course evaluations.
-Manually checking all of this feedback is impossible, so having an automatic sentiment classifier helps quickly summarize how users feel.
+Manually checking all of this feedback is impossible, so having an automatic sentiment classifier helps quickly summarize how users feel in general.
 Even a simple model like this can give useful signals about customer satisfaction, product quality, or general trends in opinions.